raptor-ml/raptor/README.md

 ## 💡 How does it work?

 Raptor allows you to write your ML features in a way that can be translated for production purposes.
-It let you describe the features as functions that composed of declarative(via Python's decorators) and imperative( function code) parts.
+Features in Raptor are composed a declarative part(via Python's decorators) and a function code.
 This way, we can instruct the "Raptor Core" to implement the "declarative part" and optimize the implementation for production.

+![Features are composed from a declarative part and a function code][feature-py-def]

-After deploying these feature definitions, Raptor Core(the server-side part) is extending Kubernetes with the ability to implement them.
+After you are satisfied with the results, you can "export" these definitions to Kubernetes and deploy them using standard tools; Once deployed, Raptor Core(the server-side part) is extending Kubernetes with the ability to implement them.
 It takes care of the engineering concerns by managing and controlling Kubernetes-native resources such as deployments to connect your production data sources and run your business logic at scale.